metaforx/djangocms-rest/docs/how-to/02-plugin-creation.rst

 After adding the plugin to a placeholder, you can retrieve the content of the placeholder using the :doc:`Pages <../reference/pages>` and :doc:`Placeholders <../reference/placeholders>` endpoints.

 .. note::
-    We first have to retrieve the page object and then the associated placeholder objects.
-This is necessary because django CMS placeholders are linked to the page object, not part of the page object.
-This allows to use preview mode and versioning.
+    First, we have to retrieve the page object, and then the associated placeholder objects.
+This is necessary because Django CMS placeholders are linked to, but not part of, the page object.
+This enables us to use preview mode and versioning.

 .. code-block:: bash